jeikens/nd064-c2/README.md

 Afterwards, you can test that `kubectl` works by running a command like `kubectl describe services`.
 It should not return any errors.

 ### Steps
+1. `kubectl apply -f deployment/namespace.yaml` - Set up namespace for the project
-1. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
+2. `kubectl apply -f deployment/db-configmap.yaml` - Set up environment variables for the pods
 2. `kubectl apply -f deployment/db-secret.yaml` - Set up secrets for the pods
 3. `kubectl apply -f deployment/postgres.yaml` - Set up a Postgres database running PostGIS
 4. `kubectl apply -f deployment/udaconnect-api.yaml` - Set up the service and deployment for the API